The Stevenson Public History Program: Where Students Make History.

-General history elective courses selected from the following courses (Students are required to take five courses, four courses of which must be at the 300- or 400-level.)
+General history elective courses selected from the following courses (Students are required to take five courses, three courses of which must be at the 300- or 400-level.)

 Public history elective courses selected from the following courses (Students are required to take two courses.)